 Craig’s review… There’s no way that Lenny Henry stays at the Premier Inn.
-He’s been on the telly advertising it for the past year or two, having a snooze in their beds and sipping coffee in their bar, but come on: who do they think they are kidding?
+He’s been on the telly advertising it for the past year or two, but who do they think they are kidding?
 He’s a TV star for chrissakes so he stays at The Ritz or The Dorchester or The Savoy – not in a pokey little 3-star.

 There are quite a few Premier Inns but I plumped for the most central one in Leicester Square (you couldn’t get any more central if you tried).
 If you want somewhere cheap and cheerful in the middle of the West End then the Premier Inn is a pretty good deal.